Guidelines for Remuneration to Senior Executives

 For employments governed by rules other than Swedish, pension benefits and other benefits may be duly adjusted for compliance with mandatory such rules or established local practice, taking into account, to the extent possible, the overall purpose of these guidelines.

-In accordance with separate resolutions by the general meeting, long-term share-based incentive schemes are established in the company.
-These schemes are excluded from these guidelines.
-The purpose of the share-based incentive schemes is, among other things, to stimulate a sustainable and favourable value development of Thule Group’s share that will benefit the shareholders.
-The basis of the incentive schemes is the company’s strategic plan and sustainable development and constitute an incentive to fulfil the growth objectives that the company stipulated in its strategic three year plan.
+In accordance with a resolution by the annual general meeting 2023, a long-term share-based incentive scheme is established in the company.
+Such scheme is excluded from these guidelines.
+The purpose of the share-based incentive scheme is, among other things, to stimulate a sustainable and favourable value development of Thule Group’s share that will benefit the shareholders.
+The basis of the incentive scheme is the company’s strategic plan and sustainable development and constitute an incentive to fulfil the growth objectives that the company stipulated in its strategic three year plan.

 Fixed salary shall be on market terms.
 The variable remuneration may compromise of annual variable cash remuneration and long-term variable cash remuneration.
-Annual variable cash remuneration shall be measured during a calendar year and be conditional upon the fulfilment of predefined and measurable objectives, whereby EBIT results are weighted between 40-90 per cent, sales development or other financial objectives such as cash flow, capital tied up or similar are weighted between 0-50 per cent and sustainability development objectives with 10-50 per cent.
-Set personal objectives may correspond to a maximum of 20 per cent.
-The annual variable remuneration shall amount to a maximum of 75 per cent of the annual fixed salary for the CEO and 60 per cent for the other executives.
+Annual variable cash remuneration shall be measured during a calendar year and be conditional upon the fulfilment of predefined and measurable objectives in relation to EBIT results, sales development, other financial objectives, sustainability objectives and/or other personal objectives.
+The annual variable remuneration shall amount to a maximum of 100 per cent of the annual fixed salary for the CEO and 80 per cent for the other executives, with requirements to use 50 per cent of the compensation net of tax to invest in the Thule share with a minimum holding period of three years.

 The terms and conditions for variable remuneration shall be designed so that the Board of Directors may choose, under exceptional economic circumstances, to limit or refrain from payment of variable remuneration if such a measure is considered reasonable.